BlueAmulet/OCEmu/README.md

 # OpenComputer's lua source code is not provided, if you have svn then use the provided Makefile
 # If you hate svn, manually download assets/loot, assets/lua, and assets/font.hex into src/
 ```

-**Windows**

-Windows users will have to manually compile everything, as luarocks seems to hate MSYS2/Cygwin

-The provided script ```msys2_setup_ocemu.sh``` will automated the compiling process for Windows, run it in [MSYS2](https://msys2.github.io/)

-Native binaries will be provided when its ready.

 Running
 -------